 2016 saw the first "Engaging Women in the Built Environment" event, part of a series to encourage a more equitable quota of women in leadership in the built environment industry.
 To ensure we continue the conversation, we invite you to join our newly created LinkedIn Group on engaging women in the built environment.
 We would be delighted to share your thoughts, ideas and advice for women in the built environment.

 We believe that Lesbian, Gay, Bisexual and Transgender students ought to be able to enjoy their time with us without experiencing any sense of alienation or ill-treatment at the hands of either staff or fellow students in the University.
-UNSW Built Environment aims to provide a safe, supportive and welcoming environment for all students regardless of their race, sex, age, religion, disability, sexual orientation or gender identification.
+UNSW School of Built Environment aims to provide a safe, supportive and welcoming environment for all students regardless of their race, sex, age, religion, disability, sexual orientation or gender identification.